Graylog2/graylog-ansible-role/README.md

 - **Ansible versions > 2.1.2 or > 2.2.1 are supported.**
 - [MongoDB][1] - use master branch for compatibility with Ansible 2.2 see [issue 5][2]
-- [Elasticsearch][3] - use version 0.2 to ensure compatibility with 2.x.
-Graylog doesn't support Elasticsearch 5.x yet
+- [Elasticsearch][3]
 - [NGINX][4]
-- Tested on Ubuntu 14.04, 16.04 / Debian 7 / Centos 7
+- Tested on Ubuntu 16.04 / Debian 7 / Centos 7

 See the `requirements.yml` file for a compatible configuration for Ansible 2.1 and 2.2.